- 1951 to 1956: Babies' Convalescent Home

 April 2011 to Present:

-Community Living Belleville and Area has provided support and assistance to people with complex physical and developmental challenges since 1951.
+Community Living Belleville and Area has provided supports and assistance to people with intellectual disabilities since 1951.

-In 1951, Leonard and Leonora Velleman emigrated from Holland and opened the Babies' Convalescent Home in Plainfield, Ontario, about a half hour drive north of Belleville.
+In 1924, Leonard and Leonora Velleman emigrated from Holland and settled in Montreal.
+In 1951, they moved from Montreal and opened the Babies' Convalescent Home in Plainfield, Ontario, about a half hour drive north of Belleville.
 In 1952, they acquired the Thrasher Hotel, which was located on Highway #37, slightly south and east of the original house.
 It was a large farmhouse-type building that had originally served as a stopover on the stagecoach run from Belleville to Tweed.

 In 1956, the home changed its name to the Hastings Mental Health Association, Incorporated.

-In 1957, when the province of Ontario officially recognized the rights of these children to be cared for as "human beings", the home became known as the Ontario Home for Mentally Retarded Infants, Incorporated, with a substantial input of government funding through the Ministry of Health.
+In 1957, when the province of Ontario officially recognized the rights of these children to be cared for as "human beings."
+At that time, the home became known as the Ontario Home for Mentally Retarded Infants, Incorporated with a substantial input of government funding through the Ministry of Health.
 Private contributions and parental support were still essential, but expansion was underway as demand for the service increased dramatically.
 Expansion of the home continued over the years.

-In 1974, the name was changed to Plainfield Children's Home and, as a result of the Developmental Services Act, the organization was funded 85% by the Ontario Ministry of Community and Social Services.
+In 1974, the name was changed to Plainfield Children's Home and, as a result of the Developmental Services Act, the organization was funded 85 per cent by the Ontario Ministry of Community and Social Services.

-In April 2011, the organization incorporated under the name Community Living Belleville and Area.
+In April 2011, Community Living Belleville and Area was incorporated.